 What types of recipes will be included?
 Your cookbook may have a focus on one type of food, like an all-dessert book, or it may include recipes from appetizers to desserts and everything in between.

 Will there be a theme?
-If your cookbook will be commercially available, crafting it around a theme is a great way for it to stand out, but personal-use cookbooks can also be created thematically.
+If your family cookbook printing project will be commercially available, crafting it around a theme is a great way for it to stand out, but personal-use cookbooks can also be created thematically.
 While there are almost endless categories of food to include, some of the popular theme categories and foods to include are:

 - Food Style: grilling out, sweet treats, breakfast/brunch, healthy cooking, cooking for kids, the vegan family, garden-to-table recipes